 ...
 If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him.
 He that loveth me not keepeth not my sayings: and the word which ye hear is not mine, but the Father's which sent me.
 [We can talk all we want about our love, our faith, and our salvation, but the bottom line for God is whether we back up our words by keeping His commandments.]
-1John 2: 3-5 And hereby we do know that we know him, if we keep his commandments.
+1 John 2: 3-5 And hereby we do know that we know him, if we keep his commandments.
 He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him.
-But whoso keepeth his word, in him verily is the love of God perfected: hereby know we that we are in him.
+But whoso keepeth his word, in him verily is the love of God perfected: hereby-know-we that we are in him.
 [Eternal Security allows for a profession of knowing Him without keeping the commandments simply because at one time you had gotten saved, and that you now cannot lose that salvation.
-But here John tells us how we are able to tell whether we are saved or not - not by our profession of faith, but by whether or not we keep the commandments of God.]
+But here John tells us how we are able to tell whether we are saved or not - not by our profession of faith, but by whether or not we keep the commandments of God.
+God considers those who do not keep His commandments as liars.
+And Revelations 21:8 tells us that ALL liars will go to Hell.]
 Hebrews 12:14 ...and holiness, without which no man shall see the Lord:

-[Not faith, not belief, not church, not religion ... holiness, the keeping of the commandments of God.]
+[Not faith, not belief, not church, not religion, not even love ... holiness, the keeping of the commandments of God.
+That's how important holiness is.]
 Matthew 19:17 ... if thou wilt enter into life, keep the commandments.